ahmedkhamessi/ahmedkhammessi.github.io/_posts/2020-09-12-SQL-Server-On-Container.md

 # Finally create the deplyoment and expose it!

-the deployment will specify the number of replicas and via a ReplicationSet will ensure High Availability and self healing of the pods.Furthermore, We will define the different environment variables that we’ve seen in the simple local docker version command and mount the respective volume in the pod template.
+The deployment will specify the number of replicas and via a ReplicationSet will ensure High Availability and self healing of the workload.
+Furthermore, We will define the different environment variables, that we’ve seen in the simple local docker version command, and mount the respective volume in the pod template.

 ```yaml
 apiVersion: apps/v1